sagnik6969/obsidian/Programming notes/courses/Spring boot/3. Hibernate & JPA/Spring Data JPA.md

 }
 ```

-> Spring data jpa provides `@Transactional` annotations automatically.
+> Spring data JPA provides `@Transactional` annotations automatically.
 So we don't need to write it separately.